Dangers & Annoyances

 Violent crime in Addis Ababa is fortunately rare, particularly where visitors are concerned.
 However, petty theft and confidence tricks are problematic.

-The Merkato has the worst reputation for pickpockets abound – targeting not just faranjis (white foreigners) but Ethiopians as well.
-You are advised to leave hand luggage and jewellery in your hotel if you plan on visiting the Merkato.
+The Merkato has the worst reputation for pickpockets – targeting foreigners and Ethiopians.
+Leave hand luggage and jewellery in your hotel if you plan on visiting.

 One scam that still seems to be snagging tourists is the ‘siren scam’.
 It takes various forms, including offering you a ‘cultural show’ or a traditional coffee ceremony.
 Approaches are made to couples or groups, as well as to single males.
 Most commonly, the person approaching you is a young, well-dressed Ethiopian male, often claiming to be a student.